 Filing your claim as soon as possible is important for a number of reasons.
 First, it ensures that you meet the statute of limitations and protect your right to compensation.
 Second, the statute of limitations helps you file before evidence suffers any damage or becomes lost, and witnesses are still available to give testimony.

 Finally, the sooner you file your claim, the more credibility you have.
-Speak to an attorney at Duncan Law Group to discuss your case and begin your initial steps toward compensation.
+Speak to a Chicago personal injury attorney at Duncan Law Group to discuss your case and begin your initial steps toward compensation.

 Trucking companies are subject to both state and federal regulations, and violations of these regulations often contribute to serious trucking accidents.
-Accident reconstruction experts may be needed to review and reconstruct what occurred, which is something that the team at Duncan Law Group can assist you with.
+Accident reconstruction experts may be needed to review and reconstruct what occurred, which is something that the team at Duncan Law Group can assist you with during the legal process.

-Not only do we have the resources to skillfully manage your personal injury claim, but we are backed by more than a decade of experience.
+Not only do our trucking accident lawyers have the resources to skillfully manage your personal injury claim, but we are backed by more than a decade of experience.
 We have also recovered tens of millions of dollars on behalf of past clients, so you can rest assured that your future will be in good hands.

-Learn more about your case with a truck accident lawyer in Chicago from our firm by setting up a free case evaluation.
+Learn more about your truck accident case with a truck accident lawyer in Chicago from our law firm by setting up a free case evaluation.
 Call us at (312) 202-3283 or fill out our convenient online form.